The Man Who Inspired France’s Greatest Novelist

 At age 24, Dumas joined the French military as a private in the Queen’s Dragoons.
 Despite his humble start, he proved a menace on the battlefield — on one occasion, he and four other men overran a garrison of 50 men.
 On another occasion, he and his men scaled the icy cliffs of Mont Cenis in the Alps to surprise an enemy battalion and take 1,500 men as prisoners.

 Dumas’ Austrian opponents began to refer to him as the Schwarzer Teufel (the “black devil”), and the name stuck.
 His notoriety led to a meteoric rise in France’s military, and he quickly became brigadier-general, divisional general, and finally general-in-chief of a French army.
-Soon enough, he’d be working alongside
+Soon enough, he’d be working alongside none other than Napoleon himself.

 Flying Too Close to the Sun